 1.—TREBARWITH SANDS ROAD.

-expired with the session of 1847, but has been extended by
+would have expired with the session of 1847, but has been extended by the

 The debts upon this road